Eric Faulkner: Bay City Rollers

 The band broke through the UK charts in early 1974 with the song "Remember" (also produced by Coulter and Martin).
-In the UK during the 1970s, the Bay City Rollers went number one twice, and had 6 records Certified silver and 2 Certified gold.
+In the UK during the 1970s, the Bay City Rollers went number one twice, and had six records certified silver and two certified gold.

 In the late 1980s, Faulkner formed his own version of Bay City Rollers called "The New Rollers".
 The band was Faulkner on lead vocals, Karen Prosser on vocals, Jason Medvec on guitar, Andy Boakes on bass, and Mark Roberts on drums.
-The band toured extensively throughout the US, Canada, UK and Australia.
+They band toured extensively throughout the US, Canada, UK and Australia.
 This group released an independent four-song EP titled Party Harty and released one single in 1988.
 In 1990, Alan Longmuir and Stuart Wood joined Faulkner for a tour.

 Faulkner returned for BCR reunions in 1990, 1996, and 1999–2000.

 Later works

 As well as guitar, Faulkner also plays viola, violin, mandolin, bass and keyboards.

-Having inherited his family's left-wing views, he has played many Trade Union benefit shows.
-Faulkner released a book "An Edinburgh Lad".
-The book is a mixture of autobiographical moments of Faulkner's life and poetry.
+Sharing his family's left-wing views, he has played many Trade Union benefit shows.

+Faulkner released the book An Edinburgh Lad, a mixture of autobiographical moments of his life and poetry.

 Throughout the 2000s, Wood and several other members of the band were in court trying to receive unpaid royalties.

 In 2006 Faulkner sat in for Jake Burns in Pauline Black's Three Men and Black for an Arts Centre tour.
 On Burns' return, Faulkner continued the working relationship as support on their tours.

 In 2007, Faulkner continued as a solo artist and appeared at the Glastonbury Festival as a protest singer in support of British politician Tony Benn.
 It was arranged for him to end his performance by introducing Tony Benn on the Left Field stage under the banner "Another World is Possible".

 In July 2018, Faulkner returned to the stage, with performances at the Heart of Hawick Music Festival in August.

-Faulkner has released a few solo albums, including "In The Shade".
+He has released a few solo albums, including In the Shade.

 Personal life

 In February 2015, Faulkner contracted viral encephalitis which almost killed him.
 Although his initial recovery seemed rapid, he was left with post encephalitic syndrome.
-Faulkner has since shown support for encephalitis-related charities.
+He has since shown support for encephalitis-related charities.
 During his recovery, in 2017, he wrote and recorded new music.

 While on tour in the 1970s, Faulkner tried to commit suicide by overdosing.